Essential guest data protection strategies for modern hospitality businesses

 Protecting your guests today requires balancing strict regulations with smart partnerships.

-Beyond basic data laws, new standards like India’s Digital Personal Data Protection (DPDP) Act and the UK’s Cyber Security and Resilience Bill provide a clear regulatory framework for data security.
-Hospitality providers should stay up to date and comply with relevant standards to create a legal safety net.
+Beyond basic data laws, new standards like India’s Digital Personal Data Protection (DPDP) Act and the UK's Cyber Security and Resilience Bill provide a clear regulatory framework for data security.
+Hospitality providers should stay up to date with relevant standards to create a legal safety net.net.

 Additionally, tech vendors play a critical role in ensuring cybersecurity and compliance, and all potential suppliers should be carefully vetted.
 Include mandatory security requirements—such as encryption, MFA, and vulnerability disclosure programmes—in all service-level agreements.
 Ensure that your vendors provide regular system "health checks" and have clear plans to tackle data breaches.